tyntec/api-collection/chat-api/v2/README.md

 Additional MessageStatus events are defined

 - MessageStatus::accepted - send out after we have accepted your message
-- MessageStatus::channelFailed - send out after a failure occur on the delivery channel. contains the specific information about the error in the property ``details``
+- MessageStatus::channelFailed - send out after a failure occur on the delivery channel. contains the specific information about the error in the property ``details``.
+This event is an **intermediate** event and will be followed by one of the final events (_MessageStatus::failed_, _MessageStatus::delivered_, _MessageStatus::seen_).

 ### Deprecations